Blotch3D/Blotch3D/README.md

 4. Build and run the example projects.
-They are each comprised of a single small source file demonstrating one aspect of Blotch3D \[TBD: elaborate examples need to be split into simpler examples\].
+They are each comprised of a single small source file demonstrating one aspect of Blotch3D \[TBD: the "full" example needs to be split into simpler examples\].

-5. See IntelliSense comments for reference documentation that (surprisingly) describes more than the obvious.
+5. See IntelliSense comments for reference documentation that (surprisingly) talks about more than the obvious.

 Introduction
 ------------